ethereum/go-ethereum/docs/_interface/Private-Network.md

 ### Choosing A Consensus Algorithm

-While the main network uses proof-of-work to secure the blockchain, Geth also supports the the 'clique' proof-of-authority consensus algorithm as an alternative for private networks.
+While the main network uses proof-of-work to secure the blockchain, Geth also supports the 'clique' proof-of-authority consensus algorithm as an alternative for private networks.
 We strongly recommend 'clique' for new private network deployments because it is much less resource intensive than proof-of-work.
 The clique system is also used for several public Ethereum testnets such as [Rinkeby](https://www.rinkeby.io) and